Greetings!

 ABOUT ME

-Despite my lack of experience, I have a great love of story, both in literature and in the history of our civilization.
+I have a great love of story, both in literature and in the history of our civilization.
 Narrative has a power unlike any other to capture the human soul and raise it to a better understanding of the universe and man’s place within it.
 It is my hope not just to teach your children the facts of the content, but to enable the stories we read to find a resting place within their hearts, enabling them to better discern the world around them and to react prudently to its changing circumstances.

 EDUCATION PHILOSOPHY

 Education seeks to produce within students the attitudes and desires necessary for them to live well.
 It seeks to instill in them a love for the proper things so that they may become virtuous and capable of appropriately responding to the various needs and demands of their environment.
-Once graduating from the school, they should have the tools to continue with their education for the entirety of their lives, always growing and developing.
+Once students graduate from school, they should have the tools to continue with their education for the entirety of their lives, always growing and developing.
 As a teacher, my role and my joy is in challenging them and exciting them into the pursuit of growth and truth.

 WHAT I'M LOOKING FORWARD TO